stefaanc/stefaanc.github.io/_posts/2020-02-27-the-terraform-plan.md

 ### Trying It Out

-I prepared a small package for an provider, in case you want to play with this.
+I prepared a small package for a provider, in case you want to play with this.
 For embedded resources, you may want to change the schema-options in `/abc/resource_abc_xyz.go`

 To build the provider: